 There’s no way around it — the end of the year means paperwork and tax filings for business owners.
 And if you’re not careful with filing business taxes correctly, you may find your company slapped with unexpected fines.

 But it’s not just tax filings you have to worry about.
 It’s also end-of-year bonuses and commissions, rounding out 401(k) contributions, informing employees about their FSA funds, and a multitude of other tasks.
 All these tasks can feel daunting for any business.

-To help keep you organized and demystify some end-of-year tasks, we've created a downloadable document which lists common federal tax filings and dates, along with other helpful tips.
+Getting organized is the first step in navigating the end-of-year rush.
+That’s why we’ve created a downloadable document for employers that lists common federal tax filings and dates, along with other helpful tips.